 Online shopping is on the rise today.
-Most customers prefer to make their purchases without leaving their homes or offices, taking time to compare similar offers, prices, shipping terms, and customer reviews.
+Most customers prefer to make their purchases without leaving their homes, taking time to compare similar offers, prices, shipping terms, and customer reviews; and of course, staying safe.
 At the same time, they still want a personalized approach, just like the one they receive from friendly shop assistants at their local stores.

 Personalization is one of the key factors for customer loyalty.
 It helps clients find the desired items quicker, and it informs them about special offers on the products of their particular interest.
 Sometimes they also end up buying extra items that they didn’t initially plan to.
 Wise personalization establishes a strong bond between the caring company and a grateful buyer.